 Working with a client who is a niche B2B services provider, we wanted to raise awareness with new customers and lock in some new customers.
 This was the first time they’d used online ads, so we didn’t have a lot of history to work with in terms of data like pixels for retargeting, so we were starting from scratch.

 We built a series of ‘awareness’ ads to get the target audience aware of the business, then, for those who visited the website, followed them up with specific ‘conversion’ themed ads to encourage booking.

 We used both Facebook and Linked In for these ‘awareness’ ads, and used Facebook only for retargeting the website visitors due to the lower costs.

 Because of this approach, we are in a unique position to answer the sweat-inducing question: is Linked In worth the expense?

-We did our best to target the awareness ads to the audience as effectively as possible.
+For our first stage of awareness ads, we did our best to target the awareness ads to the audience as effectively as possible.